dplassgit/games/t100/pac1/README.md

 ## Scoring

-Get 1 point for eating a pellet, 10 for a power pellet, and 20 for eating the baddie when he's vulnerable.
+Get 1 point for eating a pellet, 10 for a power pellet, and 20 for eating the baddie when they're vulnerable.

 ## Versions